ndhulipala1/comparch_synth/demo_song/README.md

 ## Block ROM format

 Each address in the memh represents the state of the channels for 1 subdivision of the song.
-The width is 80 bits long.
+The width is 96.

-The 80 bits is broken into 5 16-bit messages.
-They look like this:
+The 80 bits is broken into 6 16-bit messages (1 per voice).
+They look like
+this:

 | Bits     | Purpose                                               |
 |----------|-------------------------------------------------------|